lu-pl/pydantic-cidoc-crm/README.md

 ## Rationale

-Using [Pydantic](https://docs.pydantic.dev/latest/) for Ontology abstractions in Python is a nifty idea; however `pydantic-cidoc-crm` doesn't utilize `rdflib`'s power to handle graph generation and serialization, which I consider a serious and unnecessary limitation.
+Using [Pydantic](https://docs.pydantic.dev/latest/) for Ontology abstractions in Python is a nifty idea; [...explain]

+However `pydantic-cidoc-crm` doesn't utilize `rdflib`'s power to handle graph generation and serialization, which could be considered a serious and unnecessary limitation.

+Also some general cleanup is provided.

 ### Changes